digitalwerk-gmbh/spdx2aosd/README.md

 ## Error messages explained

-#### TODO

-# SPDXToAOSDConverter

-This is a converter for the SPDX2.3 JSON format that meets the requirements of the GroupSpecification of Audi and Volkswagen.
-With this cli command line tool you can convert such an SPDX2.3 JSON file to the proprietary AOSD2.1 JSON format.

-## Requirments
+## Requirments for the spdxconverter

-This converter can only handle SPDX2.3 JSON files that meet the requirements of the GroupSpecification of Audi and Volkswagen.
+This spdxconverter can only handle spdx2.3 json files that meet the requirements of the GroupSpecification of Audi and Volkswagen.
 The converter was specific build for the GroupSpecification.
 We will only validate data fields that are descibed in this Specifiaction.
-We assume the data in the SPDX2.3 JSON file was allready kurtated and is correct.
+We assume the data in the spdx2.3 json file was allready curated and is correct.

-## General
+## General information for the spdxconverter

-The reason why this converter was developed is to give you the ability to convert SPDX2.3 JSON files to the proprietary AOSD2.1 JSON format in order to import the data into the AOSD.
+The reason why this converter was developed is to give you the ability to convert spdx2.3 json files to the proprietary aosd2.1 json format in order to import the data into the AOSD Tool.
-The converter has a modular structure and 2 main funktionalities.

-Functionalty 1:
+To use the spdxconverter you should first run the licenses command to generate a valid licenses.json file with up to date spdx identifiers.

-The tool generates a license list ith valid spdx identifiers and license texts from two sources.
+The license command generates this license list with valid spdx identifiers and license texts from two sources.
 We are using the spdx license list and the scancode license DB.

-Functionalty 2:

-## Getting started

-How to start.
-Setup and installation.
+After the licenses.json is generated you can run the spdxconverter.

-## Description
+## Description for the spdxconverter

 This cli command line tool works in two steps.